arpadpall21/Book-Store/README.md

       - 2 stores (books & old books)
       - for the sake of simplicity, no password check
       - mention used python version
+      - metion if postman used the session cookie is hanled automatically